Search for content in a eDiscovery (Standard) case

 More information about searching content locations

-When you click Choose users, groups, or teams to specify mailboxes to search, the mailbox picker that's displayed is empty.
+- When you select Choose users, groups, or teams to specify mailboxes to search, the mailbox picker that's displayed is empty.
 This is by design to enhance performance.
-To add recipients to this list, click Choose users, groups, or teams, type a name (a minimum of three characters) in the search box, select the check box next to the name, and then click Choose.
+To add recipients to this list, select Choose users, groups, or teams, type a name (a minimum of three characters) in the search box, select the check box next to the name, and then select Choose.

-To add sites to the search, turn on the toggle and then click Choose sites.
+- To add sites to the search, turn on the toggle and then select Choose sites.
 Type the URL for each site that you want to search.
 You can also add the URL for the SharePoint site for a Microsoft Team, a Yammer Group, or an Office 365 Group.